Florence-Njeri/njeri/content/about/index.md

 # About

 I'm a master's student in the **Erasmus Mundus CYBERUS** program, specializing in software cybersecurity with a focus on **AI safety and security**.
-With 4+ years of experience in software development and QA engineering, I'm passionate about advancing adversarial machine learning security through rigorous research and collaboration.
+With 4+ years of experience in software development and QA engineering, I'm passionate about advancing AI security through rigorous research and collaboration.

 ## Research Interests

-My current interest is in **trustworthy AI** and building robust systems resilient to adversarial attacks.
+My current interest is in **trustworthy AI** and ensuring systems are resilient to adversarial attacks.
 I'm particularly interested in:

 - **Adversarial Machine Learning**: Studying poisoning attacks, model robustness, and defense mechanisms.
 - **LLM Security**: Exploring alignment, prompt injection, and jailbreaking techniques.